adachille/parkinsons-detector/README.md

 Random Forest Regressor | PCA | 4.81
 Extra Trees Regressor | PCA | 4.38

-* Training on TE & MSR combination
+#### Training on TE & MSR combination

 We also try to train our regression model with the aggregated set.
-However, the result doesn't improve a lot.
-This might be caused by the variance across these two dataset.
-More experiment needs to be done in the future for validation.

 Method | MAE
 ------------ | -------------
 Random Forest Regressor | 8.56
 Extra Trees Regressor | 8.3

+While the accuracies of the models trained on the joint dataset are worse, this is almost certainly due to the inherent differences in the two datasets.
+The TE dataset has over 100s of samples from each individual over time, while the MSR dataset has significantly less.
+Furthermore, the MSR dataset has participants say a preselected set of phrases, while the TE dataset is a collection of varying and unscripted phrases from participants.
+It is possible that this mix of data leads to a more generalized, better model, but more experiment needs to be done to determine this.

 ## Applying our Models to Available Data
 One of the larger open datasets is the Mozilla Foundation's [Common Voice](voice.mozilla.org) dataset.
 It has 2454 hours of sound recordings spanning 29 languages.
 The data is published under C-0 license, which means all data is public domain.